ParaGroup/p3arsec/README.md

 implementations, please refer to the original [PARSEC documentation](http://wiki.cs.princeton.edu/index.php/PARSEC).

 # Run
-Once you compiled a benchmark, you can run it:
+Once you compiled a benchmark, you can run it with:
 ```
 ./parsecmgmt -a run -p [BenchmarkName] -c gcc-ff -n [ConcurrencyLevel]
 ```